gursher-singh/gursher-singh.github.io/README.md

-# Gursher Singh - IT Professional Portfolio
+# Gursher Singh - Portfolio

 Welcome to the source code for my IT Professional Portfolio.
 This interactive web portfolio is designed to showcase my hands-on experience in enterprise-grade IT support, infrastructure engineering, and systems administration.